 It’s no secret that reporting can get a bad rap sometimes.
 And it’s not hard to see why when you open a spreadsheet with 20 tabs and an ocean of data from someone asking you what you think.
 Digesting the report becomes a chore and leaves many to wonder: “What am I supposed to do with this?”

-As more and more organizations interact remotely and communicate virtually, reporting will be a key tool tied continued success and differentiation.
+As more and more organizations interact remotely and communicate virtually, data reporting will be a key tool tied continued success and differentiation.
 This means that you and your organization don’t have time to simply go through the motions of reporting, wasting not only the report creator’s time but also the report reviewer’s time as well.

-To improve your reporting throughout your organization, analyze the goal and purpose of reporting.
+To improve data reporting throughout your organization, analyze the goal and purpose of reporting.
 Start with reviewing the elements of reporting.
 From there, you can determine what is and isn’t working.
-And then home in on the best path forward to streamlining and improving your reporting methods.
+And then home in on the best path forward to streamlining and improving your data reporting methods.
 By prioritizing effective reporting, you’ll not only improve communication throughout your organization but also highlight the importance of data-informed decision-making.

 To start with, when reviewing the elements of reporting, focus on the three key elements to reporting: information, reason, and audience.
 What is the information that you need to communicate?
 Why do you need to communicate this information, or in other words what’s the reason?
 Who will consume this information (ie the audience)?
 If you have a definitive answer for each question, great!
 If no, there’s room for improvement.